Several changes to superannuation were announced in the October 2020 Federal Budget, when the government unveiled its Your Future, Your Super package.

 2. Your super will follow you when you change jobs

-According to the Treasury, changes taking place from 1 July, 2021 will see workers automatically keep their super fund when they change jobs, ‘stapling’ the super account to you.
-The government argues this change will stop the creation of multiple super accounts and increase super balances.
+Changes taking place from 1 November, 2021 would see workers automatically keep their super fund when they change jobs, ‘stapling’ the super account to you by default.
+The government argues this change would stop the creation of multiple super accounts and increase super balances.

 As the system currently stands, most employees in Australia can choose which super fund they want their retirement savings to be paid into, but many end up going with a super fund that is chosen by their employer – these are known as ‘default super funds‘ and include MySuper funds (basic super products with low fees).
 Employees who want to keep their old super fund when starting a new job generally have to fill out a form to advise their new employer of this decision.